clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-e2e.rst

 *********************************************

 .. note::

-  More details about the :ref:`telemetry-z-api` are available in the telemetry guide.
+   More details about the :ref:`the telemetry API <telemetry-api>` are available in the telemetry guide.

-Confirm that the telemetrics header file is located on the system at :file:`/usr/include/telemetry.h`  The `latest version`_ of the file can also be found on github for reference, but installing the `telemetry` bundle will install the header file that matches your |CL| version.
+Confirm that the telemetrics header file is located on the system at :file:`usr/include/telemetry.h`  The `latest version`_ of the file can also be found on github for reference, but installing the `telemetry` bundle will install the header file that matches your |CL| version.

 You will need to include the following headers in your code to use the API: